 9. 60% of K-12 Teachers Used AI During 2024-25

 How many teachers are embracing AI?
 According to a Gallup/Walton Family Foundation survey of 2,232 U.S. public school teachers, 60% of K-12 teachers used AI during the 2024-25 school year, with 32% using it at least weekly and 28% monthly or less.
+For a comprehensive breakdown, see our report on how many teachers use AI.
 Preparing to teach was the most common daily and weekly AI use at 20%, followed by administrative tasks at 18%.

 10. Teachers Who Use AI Weekly Save 5.9 Hours per Week